-Available via Main Campus, Arizona Online Campus, and Global Direct Online, starting Fall 2022.
+Available via Main Campus and Arizona Online Campus, starting Fall 2022.

 - Official transcripts from all undergraduate and graduate institutions attended.
 The applicant is required to hold a bachelor’s degree from an accredited college or university with a minimum 2.75 GPA (GPA is based on the last 60 units, or if the applicant has 12 or more graduate units, the GPA will be based on graduate units)

 - One letter of recommendation is required from a supervisor, mentor, or other individual familiar with your work and professional abilities

 - Resume/CV which should include: educational background and employment experience

 - Written statement of background and goals (one page single spaced)